Ingestion

 1. The contract

 The full schema is on the ER diagram page.
-When ingesting your own data, four invariants matter most:
+When ingesting your own data, the required invariants are:

 -